 - Slow processing Sometimes the approval process may take up to two months.
 This is because after the lender approves the application, they must consult the SBA for a second approval.
 Thus, it lengthens the processing period.

 Is a Conventional Business Loan Better than an SBA?Though SBA loans have reliable benefits, numerous merits come with acquiring a conventional business loan.
 Let’s start by taking a look at how each loan works, as well as their rates and terms:

 Advantages of a Conventional Business Loan

-Conventional business loans are easier to access, particularly for business owners with an excellent credit scores and strong cash flow.
+- Fast Turnaround Conventional business loans are easier to access, particularly for business owners with excellent credit score and strong cash flow.
 The lenders scrutinize these metrics, and business owners with a higher notch might receive the loans quickly.
 Thus, it may cover one’s business in times of urgent need.

 Disadvantages of Conventional Business Loans

 - High Credit Score Requirements Conventional business loans have high requirements, like a high credit score.
 This may not apply to most businesses, such as new and small businesses.
 Higher Interest Rates Compared with SBA loans, traditional business loans have a higher interest rate.
 This could be quite hauling to small businesses that do not have high-profit margins.